WDP Part 8: Internationalization (i18n)

 function expandDiagnostic(compactId, fields, catalog, locale) {

-// Find entry by compact ID
+// Look up entry directly by compact ID (the key)

-const entry = Object.values(catalog.diags).find(
+const entry = catalog.diags[compactId];

 if (!entry) {